Iceberg Storage¶

 - System Design - Full architecture overview

-- Spark Processing - Feature engineering pipeline that writes to Iceberg
+- Spark Processing - Feature engineering pipeline

-- Airflow Orchestration - Scheduling of the processing pipeline
+- Airflow Orchestration - Pipeline scheduling